 However, current stimulus packages that are applicable through banks depend on existing relationships with SMEs which many of the smaller players won’t have.
 That means they might not be able to avail these concessional loans.
 Moreover, the banking sector is going through a liquidity crisis with many of them having stretched NPLs (Non-Performing Loans); hence they might not be able to fully disburse the stimulus.
 Furthermore, they would be more willing to fund their existing clients rather than SMEs which require the most.
 Here again, we need a more ecosystem-centric approach, where MFIs whose current portfolio consists of 37% SME loan and has a wider reach, can come into play.

 Tax reductions and grants: The government should be reducing the tax rate and offering grants to businesses in hard-hit sectors in an effort to help reduce costs and boost the bottom line.
-Moreover, specifically for SMEs, VAT exemption on revenue and expenses for current and next fiscal year, exemption [or deferral] of withholding tax payments can be a timely initiative.
-By lower/exempting tax and providing grants, the impact of plunging aggregate demand as a result of the recession could be minimized.
+Moreover, specifically for SMEs, VAT exemption on revenue and expenses for the current and next fiscal year, exemption [or deferral] of withholding tax payments can be a timely initiative.
+By lowering/exempting tax and providing grants, the impact of plunging aggregate demand as a result of the recession could be minimized.

-Digital Transformation: Within the scope of the government’s financial assistance, the SMEs should try to digitize their business operations to the best of their ability.
+Digital Transformation: Within the scope of the government’s financial assistance, SMEs should try to digitize their business operations to the best of their ability.
 Since the lockdown is forcing people to stay inside homes, it is imperative that businesses switch to online channels.
 Linking up with mobile wallets, MFS (Mobile Financial Service), DFS (Digital Financial Service), and Digital Supply Chain Management will help towards achieving medium-term solutions to tackle the extent of the crisis.

-In the short term, e-commerce giants like Chaldal, Daraz, Pickaboo have been experiencing tremendous growth due to the lockdown; sometimes to an extent that leaves them unable to fulfil demand because of a supply shortage.
+In the short term, e-commerce giants like Chaldal, Daraz, Pickaboo have been experiencing tremendous growth due to the lockdown; sometimes to an extent that leaves them unable to fulfill demand because of a supply shortage.
 Therefore, this brings great opportunities for rural SMEs; those who will be able to adapt will survive.

 SMEs create livelihoods and if they fail we will go into deeper economic shock with more and more people coming below the poverty line.
 Hence we all need to work together to support and uplift the sector.
 On the off chance that there is one thing that COVID-19 has shown unmistakably is that interest in digitization is not a luxury.
-Innovation is not only to survive this crisis but it is to create a sustainable business, which will be resilient and evolving in the ‘new normal’.
+Innovation is not only to survive this crisis but it is to create a sustainable business, which will be resilient and evolve in the ‘new normal.

 This study would not have been possible without our collaborating partner Sheba.xyz.
 Special thanks to the wonderful people from Sheba.xyz, Adnan Halim Imtiaz, CEO; Md.
 Samiul Kabir, Chief Strategy Officer; & Md.
 Abdur Rahman Tanmoy, AVP, Head of Micro Small Medium Enterprise (MSME).
 Thanks to our colleagues from LightCastle Partners, Bijon Islam, CEO; & Silvia Rozario, Business Consultant.
-Sheba.xyz and LightCastle have come together to develop COV19 SME Impact and Way forward series.
+Sheba.xyz and LightCastle have come together to develop the COV19 SME Impact and Way forward series.